Pediatric hematuria (blood in urine)

-Hematuria is the presence of blood in the urine.
+Hematuria (he·ma·tu·ria) is the presence of blood in the urine.
 If your child has blood in her urine, it can go away on its own, or it might be the only symptom of a problem that a doctor needs to check.

-What are the signs and symptoms of Pediatric Hematuria (Blood in Urine)?
+What are the signs and symptoms of pediatric hematuria (blood in urine)?

 When you can see blood in the urine, it is the red blood cells causing the urine to appear red, pink or the color of rust or cola.
 Apart from the appearance of blood in the urine, children with hematuria usually do not have symptoms.

-How is Pediatric Hematuria (Blood in Urine) diagnosed?
+How is pediatric hematuria (blood in urine) diagnosed?

 If you think your child has hematuria, or blood in the urine, you should visit your child’s doctor.
 The doctor will examine your child and ask questions about your child’s health.